GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How are error states handled?
+* How do the logical system elements interact to to provide the system function?
-* How do internal system elements interact with each other to provide the system function or service?
+* How do the physical system elements interact to provide the system function?
 * How is the interface between different domains protected?
 * What additional information the system or a system element needs to generate to enable testing?
-* What are data / information items exchanged?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the confidentiality, integrity and availability levels for processed or exchanged information?
 * What are the domains of similar security levels in the system or the system participates in?